-“[AI platforms] can do things via technology that reduces the time it takes to get clients an answer, significantly reduces client cost, and enables access to information 24/7,” she said.
+“[AI platforms] can do things via technology that reduces the time it takes to get clients an answer, significantly reduces client cost, and enables access to information 24/7,” noted Jill S. Weber, the chief marketing and business development officer for Stinson Leonard Street, and the past president of the Legal Marketing Association.
 “Clients will no longer have to wait for a lawyer to call them back.”

 AI can even help with marketing and bring more visitors to your website.
-For instance, AI algorithms can analyze when the best time to post on social media would be and schedule your post for that time maximizing a firm’s social selling potential.
+For instance, AI algorithms can analyze the best time to post on social media and then schedule your post.
+Talk about maximizing a firm’s social selling potential.

 Business Intelligence (BI)

-- Visualize firm-wide intelligence to illuminate understanding around practitioner utilization and client retention rates
+An illustration of practitioner utilization and client retention rates

-- Individual-partner intelligence to highlight current performance to target metrics for hours, billings, and collections
+Current performance-to-target metrics for hours, billings, and collections

 Competitive Intelligence (CI)